triton-inference-server/server/deploy/mlflow-triton-plugin/README.md

 inference request to a deployment.

 ```
-mlflow deployments predict -t triton --name onnx_float32_int32_int32 --input-path <path-to-the-examples-directory>/input_file --output-path output_file
+mlflow deployments predict -t triton --name onnx_float32_int32_int32 --input-path <path-to-the-examples-directory>/input.json --output-path output.json
 ```

-The inference result will be written in `output_file` and you may compare it with the results in `expected_output`
+The inference result will be written in `output.json` and you may compare it with the results in `expected_output.json`

 ## MLflow Deployments